Top-Of-Tech/rsh/README.md

 # rsh
-A reverse shell program written in python
+A reverse shell program written in python.
+It's probably going to be buggy.
+Only use for educational purposes.